dspages/maze_solver/README.md

 ## Features

-It can randomly generate mazes.
+- It randomly generates mazes when the user clicks "reset".

-The user can also toggle tiles on the maze to make them obstacles or not obstacles.
+- The user can also click on tiles to customize the maze.

-It can then solve them using breadth-first-search, depth-first-search, or A* search.
+- It can then solve the maze using breadth-first-search, depth-first-search, greedy search, or A* search.

 ## Instructions
 First, choose a type of search algorithm.
 Second, click solve (normal), or solve (slow).
 Third, you can click reset to start again.

 Slow solving delays the processing of the maze so you can better observe and understand how the algorithm is working.
+You can watch the nodes be processed, as a list at the bottom of the screen, and note that they each search exhibits the correct behavior for its own abstract data type (stack, queue or priority queue).

 ## Search Types